uzh-dqbm-cmi/lab-website/content/authors/sebastian/_index.md

 # bio: I am interested in applying data science to improve healthcare.

 interests:
-- Bird Watching
+- Kinematics of toy mice
-- Tail Chasing
+- Hiding in cardboard boxes

 # Organizational groups that you belong to (for People widget)